This page contains links to the posts containing podcasts that I create and post from time to time.

 Centering Prayer (Jennifer Wright)

-These podcasts are recordings of talks I gave during a reflection series at UST and St. Hubert’s in Fall 2010, titled Jesus Speaks.
+These podcasts are recordings of talks I gave during a reflection series at UST and St. Hubert’s in Fall 2010, titled Jesus Speaks, or at a second Jesus Speaks reflection series in Fall 2015 at UST.

 Learning to Forgive